 There are rules against discriminating against anyone in the workplace based on factors such as race, sexuality, religion, ability or gender.
-It’s true that they aren’t always abided by, but at least such a framework exists.
+It’s true that they aren’t always abided by, but at least the framework exists.
 Discrimination against vegans is still common.
 Some people tell me they get laughed at regularly for their choice.
 It doesn’t surprise me.
-Even in 2018, animal cruelty and torture remain pretty high on the laughometer, otherwise we wouldn’t celebrate horse-racing or take our kids to the circus.
+Even now, animal cruelty and torture remain pretty high on the laughometer, otherwise we wouldn’t celebrate horse-racing or take our kids to the circus.

 Mann confirmed that she has met with vegans who are warned by their bosses during performance reviews that they are difficult, no fun, not a team-player.
 “All vegans long to work in a business or workplace in line with their values, so to be told that sort of thing can really trigger anxiety, and a feeling that your job’s at stake,” she notes.